 How Long Does Hearing Loss Last After Shooting a Gun?

-Ringing in Ears After Shooting
+Ear Ringing After Shooting

 How Long Does Tinnitus Last - Is Tinnitus Permanent?